Urban-type settlement: Ukrainian SSR

 In 1981, the Presidium of the Verkhovna Rada of the Ukrainian SSR defined an urban-type settlement as follows:

 "To the category of an urban-type settlement may be included any settlement located near industrial enterprises, buildings, railroad connections, hydro-technical constructions, and enterprises in production and refining of agrarian products as well as settlements that include higher or middle occupation educational establishments, science-researching institutions, sanatoria, and other stationary treatment and recreation establishments that have a state housing provided to no less than 2,000 inhabitants.

 The term was introduced in Ukraine in 1920s and became official since the resolution of the Central Executive Committee of Ukraine of October 28, 1925 replacing all towns (mistechko) as urban-type settlement.
+In modern times, Ukraine passed Law No. 8263 in 2023, which abolished the formal use of this term as part of ongoing decommunization efforts.

 Modern usage

 Azerbaijan

 As of 2011, there were 256 urban-type settlements in Azerbaijan.

 Belarus

 According to a 1998 law of Belarus, there are three categories of urban-type settlement in the country: